Rajakili: Theatrical

 Rajakili got released in theatres on 27 December 2024.
-Earlier it scheduled for 29 November and then for 13 December, but was postponed to the current date citing the Fengal Cyclone.
-The film received a U/A certificate from the Central Board of Film Certification.
+Earlier it scheduled for 29 November, and then for 13 December, but was postponed to the current date due to Cyclone Fengal.
+The film was cleared by the Central Board of Film Certification in July 2023.

 Home media

 Rajakili began streaming on Amazon Prime Video from 2 April 2025.

 Critical reception

 Akshay Kumar of Cinema Express gave 2.5/5 stars and wrote "Despite the hits and misses, Rajakili is watchable because it does a good job of convincing us that staying true to one person is still a cool idea in relationships, in an era that has redefined loyalty with lifestyle changes like 'ethical non-monogamy'."
 A critic of Dinamalar gave 2.5/5 stars.
 Roopa Radhakrishnan of The Times of India gave 1.5/5 stars and wrote "Rajakili is a lost cause right from the beginning, and, sadly, there is hardly anything vindicable about the film."